rquintero-88/eomccgen/README.md

 ```

-### Single Block of DEA-EOM-CCSD in terms of many-body terms.
+### Single block of DEA-EOM-CCSD in terms of many-body terms.

 It is possible to generate a single block as follows: